JustInvoke/Randomation-Vehicle-Physics/README.md

 # Randomation-Vehicle-Physics
 This is a vehicle physics system for the Unity engine, tested with Unity 5.5.
-It aims to achieve semi-realistic, general-purpose driving mechanics. *This is my first project using source control and GitHub in general, so I am open to suggestions for better managing it.*
+It aims to achieve semi-realistic, general-purpose driving mechanics. *This is my first project using GitHub and source control in general, so I am open to suggestions for better managing it.*

+Documentation can be found in Assets/RVP_Manual.pdf.

 Code is licensed under MIT License.